John Griffiths (Welsh politician)

-John Griffiths (born 19 December 1956) is a Welsh Labour and Co-operative politician and the former Minister for Environment and Sustainable Development in the Senedd.
-Griffiths has represented the constituency of Newport East since the Senedd (then as the National Assembly for Wales) was established in 1999.
+John Griffiths (born 19 December 1956) is a Welsh Labour and Co-operative politician who previously served as Minister for Environment and Sustainable Development from 2011 to 2013.
+Griffiths has represented the constituency of Newport East in the Senedd since 1999.

 Education

 Griffiths studied law as a mature student at the University of Wales.

 Professional career

 Before his election to the Senedd, he was a practising solicitor (criminal law, personal injury and general civil litigation).